YingHei/Dashboards-with-Dash-and-Plotly/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A e-commerce dashboard built with Plotly and Dash.
+An e-commerce dashboard built with Plotly and Dash.

 <!-- REQUIREMENTS -->
 ## Requirements